unit9/django-data-sync/Readme.md

 You can also pass argument to `fields` parameter if you want to limit which fields that you want to be synced.

+To add FileField into Data Sync, add them into `file_fields` parameter.

 ### DataSyncEnhancedManager